 The Company capitalizes costs for product development projects.
 Initial capitalization of costs is based on management's judgement that technological and economic feasibility is confirmed, usually when a product development project has reached a defined milestone according to an established project management model.

-At December 31, 2019, for the first time the Company capitalized amount of development costs for the first generation of the Genio System.
-This amount includes costs related to the development of the Genio System which received CE Mark approval in March 2019 and related improvements.
+At December 31, 2019, for the first time the Company capitalized amount of development costs for the first generation of the Genio® System.
+This amount includes costs related to the development of the Genio® System which received CE Mark approval in March 2019 and related improvements.
 Therefore, the Company is of the opinion that, from March 2019, development expenditures do meet capitalization criteria.
-The Company uses an estimate for certain research and development expenses related to the Genio System and related improvements to determine the amount to be capitalized or recorded as an expense.
-Accordingly, the costs incurred for the first generation of the Genio System have been recognized as development assets for a total amount of $\leq 11.4$ million.
+The Company uses an estimate for certain research and development expenses related to the Genio® System and related improvements to determine the amount to be capitalized or recorded as an expense.
+Accordingly, the costs incurred for the first generation of the Genio® System have been recognized as development assets for a total amount of €11.4 million.
 No additional costs have been capitalized since July 2020.
-In addition, the Company started capitalizing the development costs for the improved second generation and the additional clinical studies amounts to $\leq 37.3$ million as of December 31, 2023 (2022: $\leq 29.6$ million).
+In addition, the Company started capitalizing the development costs for the improved second generation of the Genio® System and additional clinical studies as from July 2020.
+The total capitalized cost for the improved second generation and the additional clinical studies amounts to €42.0 million as of December 31, 2024 (2023: €37.3 million).
 See note 8.

 The development expenses capitalized have to be tested annually for impairment during the development period, prior to the start of its amortization.
 The Company performs the impairment test on the smallest group of assets to which it belongs for which there are separately identifiable cash flows: its cash-generating units ("CGU's").
 Where the carrying value of an asset exceeds its recoverable amount (i.e. the higher of value in use and fair value less costs to sell), the asset is written down accordingly.
-The Company is a one product line company and the capitalized development expenses are only related to this product (Genio System).
-The Company determined that it has two cash generating units, Genio system launched in Europe and Genio system launched in the United States, for which a value in use analysis has been performed.
+The Company is a one product line company and the capitalized development expenses are only related to this product (Genio® System).
+The Company determined that it has two cash generating units, Genio® system launched in Europe and Genio® system launched in the United States, for which a value in use analysis has been performed.